antononcube/Raku-DSL-English-DataQueryWorkflows/README.md

 Additional examples can be found in this file:
 [DataQueryWorkflows-examples.raku](./examples/DataQueryWorkflows-examples.raku).

+## Testing

+There are three types of unit tests:

+1. for parsing abilities; see [example](./t/Basic-commands.t)

+2. for interpretation to correct expected code; see [example](./t/Basic-commands-R-tidyverse.t)

+3. for data transformation correctness; see [example](https://github.com/antononcube/R-packages/tree/master/DataQueryWorkflowsTests)

+The unit tests R-package \[AAp2\] can be used to test both R and Python translations and equivalence between them.

+A similar WL package can have unit tests for Julia, Python, R, and WL. (*Not implemented yet...*)

 ## On naming of translation packages

 WL has a `System` context where usually the built-in functions reside.
 WL adepts know this, but not that much the rest.